 Who are the brokenhearted? ~ Individuals who have lost a loved one; ~ Those who feel unloved or abandoned by God; ~ People who feel rejected by a church or religion; ~ Those who are struggling with life-threatening or chronic illness; ~ Women and men who feel unforgivable because of the past.

-My approach to healing* is psychotherapy in the sense of its original meaning from the Greek: therapeia, to heal or minister to, and Psykhe, the soul, mind, or spirit.
-It is an integrative approach that incorporates a variety of healing methods including Jungian oriented counseling and dream work, clinical hypnosis, eco-therapy, qigong**, and ritual.
+My approach to spiritual counseling and healing is not psychotherapy as the term is used today, but in line with its original meaning in Greek: therapeia, to heal or minister to, and Psykhe, the soul, mind, or spirit.
+It is an integrative approach that incorporates a variety of healing methods including Jungian oriented dream work, clinical hypnosis, qigong**, and ritual.
 The foundation of this work is always spirituality.
 As a clergy member in a sacramental tradition, I view healing the whole person, mind, body, emotions, and spirit as a central mission of the Christ tradition.
 Therefore I include prayer, and if desired, the sacraments of anointing of the sick and reconciliation (confession) as part of this integrative psychotherapy approach.

-I meet with people in my home, in natural settings, at coffee shops or at their homes.
+I meet with people via Zoom or FaceTime, in my home, in natural settings, at coffee shops or at their homes.

 ** Qigong (pronounced chee gung) is a system of healing from China which dates back 3000 years or more.
 Qi is perhaps best described as the energy that flows through and around all things.
 I think of it as the Divine Energies.
 Qigong involves learning special breathing exercises, gentle physical movements, and imagery, as well as energy work similar to Healing Touch or Reiki.